Tahraoui-abdelkader/Power-BI-Dashboard/README.md

 The data which I used is composed of:

-- table of products which has 101 products
+- Table of products which has 101 products
 - Sellers table which has 45 Vendors
 - Sales table
-- location table which has 12 State
+- Location table which has 12 State
 - Date table

 ## Getting Started with Power BI